MayankKilhor/Indian-Budget-2020/README.md

 _______________________________________________________________________
 # Datasets Used
 #####
 Most of the datasets used in this project have been obtained from Kaggle or Open Budgets India.
-For one of the modules, we did a text visualization of the Budget financial Speech by Finance minister Nirmala Sitharaman.
+For one of the modules, we did a text visualization of the Budget financial Speech of Finance minister Nirmala Sitharaman.
 In some cases where a direct dataset was not available, we generated our own dataset from websites like wikipedia.

 Module 1: [`https://www.kaggle.com/mathurinache/federalbudgetshares19412020`](https://www.kaggle.com/mathurinache/federalbudgetshares19412020)